wein.plus

 Sophie

-Sophie The canonized Sophia (Sophie) was born in Rome (hence Sophie of Rome) and died around the year 304 as a Catholic martyr.
+Saint Sophia (Sophie) was born in Rome (hence Sophie of Rome) and died as a Catholic martyr around the year 304.
 Her name means "wisdom".
-She must not be confused with Hagia Sophia (after whom most of the Sophia churches were named) or the martyr Sophie of Milan, who was venerated in the Eastern Church.
+She should not be confused with Hagia Sophia (after whom most St Sophia churches are named), who is venerated in the Eastern Church, or the martyr Sophie of Milan.

-Sophie of Rome suffered as a young woman probably in the persecution of Christians under Emperor Diocletian (~240-316) the torture death.
-Around 845, Pope Sergius II had some of the relics buried under the high altar of the church of San Martino ai Monti, while Bishop Remigius of Strasbourg brought other relics to the monastery of Eschau in Alsace.
-Sophie is the last in the series of the five icy saints; her day of remembrance is 15 May.
-She is the patron saint against late frosts and for the growth of crops.
-Some calendar rules:
+Sophie of Rome probably suffered martyrdom as a young woman during the persecution of Christians under Emperor Diocletian (~240-316).
+Pope Sergius II had some of the relics buried under the high altar of the church of San Martino ai Monti around the year 845, while Bishop Remigius of Strasbourg brought other relics to the monastery of Eschau in Alsace.
+Sophie is the last of the five Ice Saints and is commemorated on 15 May.
+She is patron saint against late frosts and for the growth of crops.
+Some calendar sayings:

 Voices of our members